 Your first year

 As a new engineering student, you might already have a major in mind, or maybe you’re still figuring that out.
 During your first year, you will explore a variety of activities to help you determine the best major for you.
-As a General Engineering student, you will work with your advisor to choose courses that will prepare you for success in any engineering program.
-At the end of your first year, you can declare any of the 16 engineering majors.
+As a general engineering student, you will have an opportunity to explore the 17 majors and declare your major at the end of the year.

 If, on the other hand, you discover that engineering is just not for you, you can transfer to another major at just about any time.
 Before you make a decision, you can meet with an academic advisor who will help you understand the process and where your credits can be applied.